selimdemirer/ticketing_project_ui/README.md

-# CYDEO Ticketing Project Initial Template
+Ticketing Project (Project Management Tool) - UI

+• In this project, I created required .html pages by using and manipulating some ready templates.

+• After completing the necessary editing procedures, I completed the process of redirecting the pages to each other.

-Project Definition
+General Project Definition

 • A ticketing project is an application that organizes management processes.